owentechnologist/LUA_scripting_samples/README.md

 ## LUA_scripting_samples
-A place to keep LUA scripts to acccomplish writing and reading different types of data to Redis
+A place to keep LUA scripts to accomplish writing and reading different types of data to Redis

 ###  Using the redis-cli and LUA scripts to test SORTED SET

+NB: wrapper Shell scripts are also provided (see shell_scripts_readme.txt and LUA_VisualAid.png )

 Scripts: